Does your companies online presence match with its interactions with clients in the ‘real world’?

 - A few thousand pounds or dollars that you could have invested to update your website.

-… This trail of lost clients doesn’t just stretch behind you on the path that you have already walked.
+… This trail of lost clients doesn’t just follow behind you on the path that you’ve already walked.
 It stretches in front of you as far as the eye can see.
 It continues as long as you stay on this same path.

-… The portrayal of being second best, of even being last, would mortify you in ‘real life’.
-If you were at a trade show or presentation and received an award for being last, you would do everything in your power to make sure that it didn’t happen again.
-Well I have news for you, the internet IS part of ‘real life’.
+… The portrayal of being second best, or even being last, would mortify you in ‘real life’.
+Imagine attending a trade show or presentation and receiving an award for being last.
+You’d do everything in your power to make sure that it didn’t happen again.
+Well, I have news for you, the internet IS part of ‘real-life’.

-… Lastly, modern web design and creating an effective online presence does not have to cost a lot of money.
-If you are in a competitive market and you want to be number one, then yes you might need to spend 5 or even 6 figures per month on advertising, SEO, social media management and so on.
+… Lastly, modern web design and creating an active online presence doesn’t have to cost a lot of money.
+If you’re in a competitive market and you want to be number one, then that’s expensive.
+You might need to spend five or even six figures per month on advertising, SEO, social media management, and so on.

-If you are a small to medium sized established business, and your website is lacking, just spending a few thousand will make a big difference.
+If you’re small to medium-sized established business, and your website is lacking, just spending a few thousand will make a big difference.

 It doesn’t have to have custom patented features.
 It just has to be attractive and informative enough to get your message across to your next client who might not know what you can do for them.